 SRS uses the cesium-137 concentration detected in the edible flesh of the animal to calculate dose.
-SRS assigns a dose to each hunter for every animal harvested if the cesium-137 concentration is above the background concentration of 1.97 pCi/g for hogs (Morrison et al. 2019) and 2.59 pCi/g for the deer and coyote (Aucott et al. 2017).
-In addition to the field monitoring, SRS collects samples of muscle for laboratory analysis of cesium-137 concentrations in both deer and hogs based on the following: 1) a set frequency, 2) the field measured cesium-137 levels, or 3) exposure limit considerations.
+The Site assigns a dose to each hunter for every animal harvested if the cesium-137 concentration is above the background concentration of 1.97 picocuries per gram (pCi/g) for hogs (Morrison et al., 2019) and 2.59 pCi/g for the deer and coyote (Aucott et al., 2017), decay corrected for hunt date.
+In addition to the field monitoring, SRS collects samples of muscle for laboratory analysis of cesium-137 concentrations in both deer and hogs based on the following: 1) a set frequency, 2) the field measured cesium-137 activity concentration, or 3) exposure limit considerations.
 These laboratory-analyzed data provide a quality-control check on the field monitoring results.

 Cesium-137 is chemically similar to and behaves like potassium in the environment.
-Cesium-137 has a half-life of about 30 years and tends to persist in soil, where it can readily enter the food chain through plants.
-Nuclear weapons detonations have distributed it widely throughout the world from 1945 to 1980; it is present at low levels in all environmental media.
-Flesh sample laboratory analyses also include cobalt-60, strontium-89,90, gross alpha, and gross beta.
+Cesium-137 has a halflife of about 30 years and tends to persist in soil, where it can readily enter the food chain through plants.
+It is widely distributed throughout the world from nuclear weapons detonations from 1945 to 1980 and is present at low levels in all environmental media.
+Flesh sample laboratory analyses also include cobalt-60, strontium-89/90, gross alpha, and gross beta.
+SRS collects bone samples at the same frequency as the flesh samples and analyzes them in the laboratory for strontium-89/90.